-Okay, you still have to eat but you’ll have to eat wherever you are in the world.
+Okay, you still have to eat, but you’ll have to eat wherever you are in the world.
 I can assure you that a delicious noodle dish and a bottle of local beer in Thailand (for example) will set you back a lot less than shopping in (insert the name of your local first-world supermarket) for your dinner.

-Top Travel Tip: Join airline and hotel loyalty programs as soon as you start out and collect miles and points.
+My Top Travel Tip: Join airline and hotel loyalty programs as soon as you start out and collect miles and points.
 All the main airlines and major hotel chains have loyalty programs.
 It’s possible to build up enough points to get free flights.
 Hotel points usually (in our experience) add up much faster and prove more valuable than air miles and equate to upgraded rooms, perks during your stay, or even free nights.
 It works for us so be sure to sign up as soon as you start travelling.

 I’ll be sharing with you all my top tried and tested travel tips.
-I’ll also be sharing the mind-blowing pinch-me kind of fabulous things that have happened to us over the past few years as well as the down-right awful mishaps and mayhem experiences that we have encountered as world travelling nomads.
-Not everything goes to plan you know!
+I’ll also be sharing the mind-blowing pinch-me kind of fabulous things that have happened to us over the past few years as well as the mishaps and mayhem experiences that we have encountered as world travelling nomads.
+Because not everything goes to plan you know!

-So, back to my original question…
+And so back to my original question…

 Have you ever thought of selling everything and taking off to travel the world?